 Computer vision has evolved into an important field to understand human visual information processing and to design machine vision systems that can interact with their environment flexibly with tremendous civil and military applications.
+In addition, with recent advances in medical imaging techniques and biological sensor techniques, computer vision techniques become important tools for medical image analysis and bio-informatics.
 During the last two decades, computer vision has matured with commonly accepted theoretical frameworks to formulate and approach vision problems.
-The course is a second course in computer vision.
-With the assumption that students know and understand well elements of vision problems and algorithms, it formulates the vision in a mathematical framework and within the formulations to discuss different approaches and the relationships among those approaches.
-Thus, it is a critical advanced course for students who are interested in research in computer vision.
+This course, instead of following a textbook, will focus on understanding the state of the art and recent developments in computer vision and related areas through understanding papers in the literature.
+Whenever needed, necessary background knowledge will be covered and reviewed.
+It is an important advanced course for students who are interested in research in computer vision.